WukLab/LITE/README.md

 LITE stands for Local Indirection TiEr for RDMA in the Linux kernel.
 LITE virtualizes native RDMA into a flexible, high-level, easy-to-use abstraction and allows applications to safely share resources.
-Despite the widely-held belief that kernel bypassing is essential to RDMAâs low-latency performance, LITE shows that using a kernel-level indirection can achieve both flexibility and lowlatency, scalable performance at the same time.
+Despite the widely-held belief that kernel bypassing is essential to RDMA's low-latency performance, LITE shows that using a kernel-level indirection can achieve both flexibility and lowlatency, scalable performance at the same time.

 This version of LITE has been tested for the following configuration:

 1. Software
   * OS: CentOS 7.1 (kernel `3.11.1` - also supports kernel `3.10.108`, but uses kernel `3.11.1` if possible)
-    * A port of LITE by Yizhou Shan for kernel `4.9` can be found [here](https://github.com/lastweek/LITE) (Check Section Caution for more details).
+    * A port of LITE by [Yizhou Shan](mailto:ys@purdue.edu) for kernel `4.9` can be found [here](https://github.com/lastweek/LITE) (Check Section Caution for more details).
   * RDMA drivers: `mlx4` from official libibverbs and verbs.
 2. Hardware
   * RNICs: